How we successfully noticed 147 million potential claimants in more than 60 countries

 Signal was tasked with raising awareness of the bankruptcy and providing notice to consumers who may have owned an affected vehicle.

-In 2018, hurricanes had knocked out traditional media in the U.S. Virgin Islands and Puerto Rico—both territories with hundreds of thousands of potential claimants.
-With no newspapers, TV, or radio available, Signal still needed to ensure maximum exposure of the settlement notice among potential claimants.
+In 2018, hurricanes knocked out traditional media in the U.S. Virgin Islands and Puerto Rico—both territories with hundreds of thousands of potential claimants.
+With no newspapers, TV, or radio available, Signal still needed to ensure maximum exposure of the notice among potential claimants.
 Signal pivoted its strategy and conducted a comprehensive paid digital campaign in English and Spanish, consisting of display advertising and paid search ads targeting both territories.

 Despite the limitations, Signal still managed to deliver, using quick thinking and strategic flexibility: In just 17 days, notices of settlement were viewed millions of times in Puerto Rico and the U.S. Virgin Islands.